jorgebucaran/hyperapp/README.md

 ### Components

 A component is a pure function that returns a virtual node.
 Unlike the view function, components are not wired to your application state or actions.
-Components are dumb, reusable blocks of code that encapsulate markup, styles and behaviors that belong together.
+Components are dumb, reusable blocks of code that encapsulate markup, styles, and behaviors that belong together.

 Here's a taste of how to use components in your application.
 The application is a typical To-Do manager.
 Go ahead and [try it online here](https://codepen.io/hyperapp/pen/zNxRLy).